dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 ### {#prove-cap}

-To prove this event was created to the dWallet Network, call the `submitDwalletCreationProof()` function, which will take submit a state proof that this transaction id on Sui Testnet created a new `DWalletCap`.
+To prove this event was created on the dWallet Network, call the `submitDWalletCreationProof()` function, which submits a state proof that the transaction ID on the Sui Testnet created a new `DWalletCap`.

-We use the output of the dkg for extracting the `DWalletCap` id on dWallet Network, so we can wrap it to link to the sui capability.
+We use the output of the DKG process to extract the `DWalletCap` ID on the dWallet Network, allowing us to wrap it and link it to the Sui capability.

 ```typescript
 await submitDWalletCreationProof(